-For the first 10 days, HIV stays hidden and is impossible to detect.
-But millions of copies of the virus are already being made in lymph nodes closest to the site of infection.
+For the first 10 days or so, HIV stays hidden.
+It is impossible to detect or test for.
+But millions of copies of the virus are already being made in lymph nodes near the body site of infection.

-When the swollen lymph nodes burst, HIV is quickly transported throughout the body.
+When these swollen lymph nodes burst, HIV is carried throughout the body.
 In response, your immune system makes even more immune cells, especially CD4 cells.
-Over the next few weeks this process is called seroconversion.
+This process lasts a several weeks until your immune system starts to reduce levels of HIV.
+The period is called seroconversion.

 Instead of clearing the virus, CD4 cells are used by HIV to replicate.
-This process keeps repeating until ART is started.
+This continues until ART is started.